The U.S. foreign aid freeze has put millions of lives at risk. You can help.

 ✅ Be willing to report results and impact to funders

-Fund Investment Committee
+Grants Investment Committee

 Executive in Residence at the Nicholas Institute for Energy, Environment and Sustainability at Duke University & former CEO, Global Innovation Fund